 #8 – If just beginning exercise – or coming from a sedentary lifestyle – start with low intensity, short periods of exercise and gradually increase.
 Ideally start with 15 minutes of walking or swimming three times a week.
 And gradually increase to 20-30 minutes four times a week.

 #9 – Each trimester, the way the body, especially the circulatory and respiratory systems, reacts to exercise is different, which is why you should make modifications as pregnancy progresses, specifically after 20 weeks gestation.
 Check out the exact adaptations for first trimester and second trimester and third trimester.

 #10 – Avoid lying on your back, standing still for long periods of time, and repetitive, strenuous movements.
 Contact sports are off-limits, as is hot yoga and hot Pilates and activities that carry a risk for falling.
 Avoid humid or hot environments.

-#11 – If diastasis recti—a separation of the right- and left-side muscles of your belly—occurs, then it’s recommended stay away from twisting motions, planks, quadruped positions, and crunches—any movements that add stress to the tissues.
+#11 – If diastasis recti—a separation of the right- and left-side muscles of your belly—occurs, then it’s recommended stay away from most twisting motions, planks, quadruped positions, and crunches—any movements that add stress to the tissues.
 Our pregnancy workouts are modified for this condition.